Wilbert KapingaManaging Partner

-- Chambers and Partners consistently ranked Wilbert in Band 1 for General Business Law for the past four consecutive years (2018 to 2021) as well as for Dispute Resolution for the past five years, most recently in Band 1 in 2021 and prior to that in Band 2 for three years (2018 to 2020) and in Band 3 for his work in the Dispute Resolution space in 2017.
+- Chambers and Partners consistently ranked Wilbert in Band 1 for General Business Law for the past four consecutive years (2018 to 2021) as well as for Dispute Resolution for the past five years, most recently in Band 1 in 2021 and prior to that in Band 2 for three years (2018 to 2020) and in 2017, in Band 3.

-- IFLR1000’s Financial and Corporate Guide consistently rated Wilbert as a Highly Regarded Lawyer for Capital markets, Energy and infrastructure, Project development, Banking, Project finance and M&A for the past three consecutive years (2018 to 2020).
+- IFLR1000’s Financial and Corporate Guide rated Wilbert as a Highly Regarded Lawyer for Capital Markets, Energy and infrastructure, Project development, Banking, Project Finance and M&A for four consecutive years (2018 to 2021).